 Diabetes is not part of your heritage.
 Neither is heart disease.
 What is in your heritage is a healthy heart, strong body, extraordinary energy, vibrant and delicious foods, and a long, healthy life.

-How Does A Taste of African Heritage Work?
+What Are A Taste of African Heritage Classes Like?

 Lesson 1: Traditional Herbs and Spices

 Lesson 5: Tubers and Stews

 - Class schedule: 1 class per week, for 6 weeks